simpleinjector/Documentation/source/using.rst

 Resolving instances
 ===================

-Simple Injector supports two scenarios for retrieve component instances:
+Simple Injector supports two scenarios for retrieving component instances:

 1. **Getting an object by a specified type**